 Then I simply stapled it at the bottom starting in each center and working out and, finally, re-attached the legs.

-For now, I decided not to do the button tufting because I like the way it looks without.
+For now, I decided not to do the button tufting because I like the way the newly recovered ottoman looks without.
 However, I did leave the bottom open just in case I change my mind.

 With the other fabrics, I sewed envelope pillow covers that I’ll share more about in an upcoming living room post.